HWTeng-Teaching/202502-Financial-Econometrics/513717030 _Jiun-Yi Chen/HW_20250224/C02Q16_Ian.md

 ```
 ![C02Q16 C  picture](https://github.com/user-attachments/assets/623907e0-06d8-4a37-9302-2e7b56b9db96)

-All estimates of the α j are close to zero and are therefore consistent with finance theory.
+Based on my observation, most of estimates of the α j are close to zero and are therefore consistent with finance theory.
 The fitted regression line and data scatter for Microsoft are plotted as below.

 ** d
 ```